-Installation on a mounting surface which is unsecured and cannot support the load Personal injury and damage to property! > Use a concrete of compressive strength class C12/15 which meets the requirements of exposure class XC1 to EN 206-1.
-The mounting surface must be set, flat, and level.
-Observe the weights indicated.

-1. Check the structural requirements.
+Installation on a mounting surface which is unsecured and cannot support the load Personal injury and damage to property!

+- ▶ Use a concrete of compressive strength class C12/15 which meets the requirements of exposure class XC1 to EN 206-1. - ▶ The mounting surface must be set, flat, and level. - ▷ Check the indicated weights. - 1.
+Check the structural requirements.
 All structural work required must have been prepared in accordance with the dimensions stated in the outline drawing/general arrangement drawing.